Zheng-Meng/zhengmengzhai.github.io/_pages/research.md

 Reservoir computing (RC) is a type of recurrent neural networks (RNNs).
 It trains only the readout weights using linear regression, leaving the input weights and recurrent connection weights untrained.
 This approach gives RC a notable advantage over other RNNs, particularly in terms of rapid learning.

-We have applied reservoir computing to tackle a range of challenges in nonlinear systems, including tracking control of complex dynamical trajectories, magnetic navigation, parameter tracking under conditions of partial state observation, and chaotic system predictions, among other applications.
+We have applied reservoir computing to tackle a range of challenges in nonlinear systems, including **tracking control, magnetic navigation, and parameter tracking**, among other applications.

 #### Relevant Publications:
 * <h6> Zheng-Meng Zhai, Mohammadamin Moradi, Ling-Wei Kong, Bryan Glaz, Mulugeta Haile, and Ying-Cheng Lai. ''Model-free tracking control of complex dynamical trajectories with machine learning,'' Nature Communications, 14, 5968, 1-11 (2023).